3DPrintDemon/Demon_KLIPPER_Essentials/README.md

 - Fast & adaptive Nozzle Preheat, values for each of the 5 filament presets.
 If the filament you're using is not on the list then the macro falls back on reading the file temps & makes a decision from there.

-- Fully conditional homing, dont home again if you dont have to!
+- Fully conditional homing, don't home again if you don't have to!

 - If you have a chamber or printer enclosure with a cooling fan then there are settings for when the fan comes on for each filament to help maintain the correct temperature!

 - Store 5 Meshes, one for each filament type.
 Each will be called automatically for the correct filament!
 Then if the filament type is not recognised the macro will fall back on reading the file temps & makes a decision from there.

-- Automaticly applied high temperature expansion offset for ASA & ABS filaments with a bed-saver safeguard!
+- Automatically applied high temperature expansion offset for ASA & ABS filaments with a bed-saver safeguard!
 You set the offset to use.
 This will only allow small adjustments so can't dig trenches into your bed!
 Range of -0.1mm to +0.1mm is available.
 Anything outside this range causes an Emergency Stop!
 Offset adjustment feature can be switched on/off.
 USE WITH CARE!

 - PETG Anti-Squish with bed-saver safeguard!
 This allows a positive Z offset to all PETG prints automatically to reduce the first layer squish.
 Range 0.00 to +0.1mm.
 Anything outside this range causes an Emergency Stop!
 Offset adjustment feature can be switched on/off.
 USE WITH CARE!

-- Filaments have Heat Soak timers that are now controlled by either enclsoure temp sensor readings, or timers.
+- Filaments have Heat Soak timers that are now controlled by either enclosure temp sensor readings, or timers.
 You choose!
-Timers are default if you dont have an enclosure or sensor.
+Timers are default if you don't have an enclosure or sensor.

-- Supprot for 5 stepper driver systems with Z-Tilt option
+- Support for 5 stepper driver systems with Z-Tilt option

 - Customise your purge line!
 Choose where to start & which axis to purge along!
 X or Y!
 It automatically adapts to your file's extrusion height & width!